chanyoonzhu/reading-notes-software/DDIA/chapter9-consistency_and_consensus.md

             * Lamport timestamps generate sequence numbers across nodes: each node has a unique id, and each node keeps a counter of the number of operations it has processed (counter, node ID).
 If you have two timestamps, the one with a greater counter value is the greater timestamp; if the counter values are the same, the one with the greater node ID is the greater timestamp.
 When a node sees a counter vlue greater than its own counter value (contained in a client request/response), it immediately increases its own counter to that maximum
             * disadvantage: not enough for implementing creating unique usernames (the total order of operations only emerges after the operation is completed; we need to know when that order is finalized - need total order broadcast)
         1. total order broadcast
-            * definition:
+            * definition: (delivered exactly once, in the same order)
-                * reliable delivery: no messages are lost; if a message is deliverd to one node, it iis delivered to all nodes
+                * reliable delivery: no messages are lost; if a message is deliverd to one node, it is delivered to all nodes
                 * totally ordered delivery: messages are delivered to every node in the same order
             * implementation: ZooKeeper
             * used for: